A Lower Mainland community that feels like a small town with a big heart.

 During this time, the North Burnaby Board of Trade was established and was active in the widening of Hastings Street, provision of ornamental street lighting, garbage disposal, transportation problems, and activities aimed at the betterment of living conditions in the community.

 In 1954, the business people of North Burnaby formed a group called the North Burnaby Merchants.
 Within 10 years, nearly 90% of the businesses on Hastings belonged to the Association and were actively involved.
 They organized “Old Fashion Days,” a customer appreciation event.
 And in 1979, a group was organized to fight the Provincial Department of Highways’ plan to remove street level parking, which would have impacted the integrity of the area.
 They were successful in their initial endeavour.

 Encouraged by their success, and in conjunction with the community, the North Burnaby Merchants organized a new event named “Hats Off Day.”
 It was a way for the merchants to recognize their customers and take their hats off to them.
 This event has grown immensely over the years, merging with a neighbourhood pride celebration, and has become Burnaby’s biggest parade and street festival.

 Through the 1980’s, the Heights commercial district grew, as did the work and efforts of the Merchants Association, which formed as an official BIA in 1994.
-The Heights Merchants Association was the first Business Improvement Area in Burnaby and was recently joined by the North Road Business Improvement Association in 2009.
+The Heights Merchants Association was the first and only Business Improvement Area in Burnaby, until it was recently joined by the North Road Business Improvement Association, which formed in 2009.

 The diversity, history, and unique partnership between the community at large and the merchants continue to make the Heights one of the few communities in the Lower Mainland that truly feels like a small town with a big heart.